This set of Unix Multiple Choice Questions & Answers (MCQs) focuses on “sed command – 1”.

 Explanation: Generally, ‘p’ is used for printing lines.
 However, this command behaves in a strange manner i.e. it both displays and prints the selected lines.
 So the selected lines will appear twice.

-5. To suppress the behavior of ‘p’ command, we use ____ option.
+5. To suppress the behavior of ‘p’ command of sed, we use ____ option.

 Explanation: When we use ‘p’, it behaves in a strange manner i.e. it both displays and prints the selected lines.
 So the selected lines will appear twice.
 To suppress this behavior, we use the -n option whenever we use the p command.
 For example,